Ceremonial Arch at the West Gate 1911, looking down Westgate from West St. No pictures exist of the original gate.

 The sweet shop at no 40 closed some time in that period too, killed off when the College opened its own tuck shop and so we lost our local store.

-For the record, the really main road of Chichester left the city from Roman times onward at the other end of town by the East Gate, and went straight to London Bridge.
+For the record, the really main road of Chichester left the city from Roman times onward at the other end of town by the East Gate, and went pretty well straight to London Bridge.
 It is clearly shown on this map of 1896 and is generally known as Stane Street.
 As seen here, it starts beyond the East Gate at St Pancras and the Westhampnett Road and then the A29 follow its course in many parts.
+There are seven sections still in use.